 Startup’s full-stack operations platform assists enterprises with data ingestion, migration, processing and more.

-.Big Data is soaring in popularity.
-According to a report by Dresner Advisory Services, big data adoption in the enterprise jumped from 17% in 2015 to 59% in 2018.
+Big Data’s popularity is soaring among enterprise businesses.
+According to a Dresner Advisory Services report, big data adoption jumped from 17% in 2015 to 59% in 2018.

 See also: Big Data Battle Shifts Fronts